YEAR IN REVIEW | Top 10 HeraldLIVE stories as read by you

 And here is your opportunity to vote for your top HeraldLIVE story for 2024.

-You can also let us know if there are any stories not on this list that stood out for you but ticking the "other" option and adding your option.
+You can also let us know if there are any stories not on this list that stood out for you by ticking the "other" option and adding your option.

 HeraldLIVE